ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/DocSpace/JavaScript SDK/JavaScript SDK/Samples/Authorization/index.md

 ## Before you start

 Please make sure you are using a server environment to run the HTML file because the JavaScript SDK must be launched on the server.
-You need to [add the URL](../../../Get%20Started/Basic%20concepts/index.md#step-1-specifying-the-docspace-url) of your server's root directory to the <b>Developer Tools</b> section of DocSpace.
+You need to [add the URL](../../../Get%20Started/Basic%20concepts/index.md#step-1-specifying-the-docspace-url) of your server's root directory to the **Developer Tools** section of DocSpace.

 ## Building a sample